Honor-and-Valor/Guild-Code/README.md

 When a citizen is deputized or relieved of duty, the deputizer is required to notify the House via a message delivered to the floor.

 ### §204.
 Waiver of Commander's Oath Requirement
-Deputees are not required to take the oath specified in Article III of the Litany of Honor and Valor as even though they may be promoted to the Commander rank in -game or given the Commanders role in Discord, they are distinct from full Commanders.
+Deputies are not required to take the oath specified in Article III of the Litany of Honor and Valor as even though they may be promoted to the Commander rank in-game or given the Commanders role in Discord, they are distinct from full Commanders.

 # Title 4—Crime Control and Law Enforcement